welele08/docs/content/en/docs/Overview/build_packages.md

 ---
-title: "Build packages"
+title: "Building packages"
-linkTitle: "Build packages"
+linkTitle: "Building packages"
+weight: 1
-date: 2019-12-14
+date: 2017-01-05
 description: >
-  How to build packages with luet
+  How to build packages with Luet
 ---

 Building a package with Luet requires only a [definition](/docs/docs/concepts/specfile).
 This definition can be self-contained and be only composed of one [specfile](/docs/docs/concepts/specfile), or a group of them, forming a Luet tree.